OneMoreNate/CrpUsernameStuffing/README.md

 then the cmdlet fails and no users are returned, clearing out the variable.
 This means the policy condition will be empty!
 Ensure no group(s) that total more than 5000 members, all together, are used.
 If you have larger groups, then the Get-ADGroupMember will not work and you will need to use something like a Get-ADUser -LDAPFilter query for the DN of your Group(s).<br>
+-The name of the Connection Request Policies cannot contain "User-Name" or "Benutzer-Auth", and likely any other localized iteration of "User-Name".
+This will cause the script to fail to find the child node with the text value, and you will the error listed below.<br>

 <b>Errors:<br></b>
 -If you see "The property '#text' cannot be found on this object.
 Verify that the property exists and can be set." then the